Best Practices of Financial Wellness Programs

 Once participants are aware of the scope of financial behaviors they need to focus on, many need specific guidance on savings rate targets to make sure they are saving enough.
 For example, they could start at a low amount like 2%, and gradually increase to a level where they are receiving a full company match (If your company matches up to 3%, a 2% contribution means money is “left on the table”).
-Participants should then take steps to working up to saving 10-15% of pay using an annual 1% savings rate increase tool to help them move toward their goal.
-This can help participants build momentum to reach retirement goals as we see automatic increases in 401(k) contributions become more popular.
+Participants should take steps to eventually save 10-15% of pay using an annual 1% savings rate increase tool to help them move toward their goal.
+This helps participants build momentum to reach retirement goals as we see automatic increases in 401(k) contributions become more popular.
 While it can be difficult for a person with a family to jump from a 5% contribution to 12%, they seem more comfortable with gradual 1% or 2% increases to get them there.
 Lastly, encourage participants to find ways to reach the annual IRS maximum contribution of $18,500 ($24,500 for those over 50).

 V. One-on-One Education

 Some plans offer individualized advice to participants.
 One-on-one meetings give participants the opportunity to ask more direct questions in a private setting with more specific answers based on their situation.
 The goal of these individual consultations is to give participants individual attention covering items such as risk profile, portfolio review, plan website tools demonstration, or any other questions an employee may wish to discuss with a professional financial planner.
 Going back to the point that financial wellness it not a one-size-fits-all strategy, it is important for plan sponsors to consider their employee base when determining the best way to facilitate one-on-one meetings between employees and financial planners.